canonical/microcloud/doc/how-to/initialise.rst

     Using "eth0.200" on "micro01" for OVN uplink
     Using "eth0.200" on "micro02" for OVN uplink

-   Select the IPv4 gateway (CIDR) on the uplink network (empty to skip IPv4): 192.0.2.1/24 Select the first IPv4 address in the range to use with LXD: 192.0.2.100 Select the last IPv4 address in the range to use with LXD: 192.0.2.254 Select the IPv6 gateway (CIDR) on the uplink network (empty to skip IPv6): 2001:db8:d:200::1/64
+   Specify the IPv4 gateway (CIDR) on the uplink network (empty to skip IPv4): 192.0.2.1/24 Specify the first IPv4 address in the range to use with LXD: 192.0.2.100 Specify the last IPv4 address in the range to use with LXD: 192.0.2.254 Specify the IPv6 gateway (CIDR) on the uplink network (empty to skip IPv6): 2001:db8:d:200::1/64

    Initializing a new cluster
     Local MicroCloud is ready
     Local LXD is ready
     Local MicroOVN is ready
     Local MicroCeph is ready
-   Awaiting cluster formation...
+   Awaiting cluster formation ...
     Peer "micro02" has joined the cluster
     Peer "micro03" has joined the cluster
    Cluster initialization is complete